 - Not avoiding triggers that may hold you back on achieving your task for the day.
-For example, meeting some friends before going to workout.
+For example, meeting some friends before going to work out.

-- Waiting too much time to start again when you fall from the wagon.
+- Waiting too much time to start again when you fall off the wagon.
 When you fall, you need to get back on track as soon as possible or you may lose the motivation to continue.

 - Letting your guard down during the 3rd week after starting.
 Don’t get demotivated if you don’t see results yet, trust me, they will come very soon, just keep on going.

 Patience is a virtue and so it’s perseverance.
 If you really want to make a positive change in your life, just keep pushing forward.

 Time will pass by anyway, what matters is what you do with it.
 Will you take advantage of it or just let it slip away?

 Keep it simple and take it one day at the time.
 The moment the task becomes automatic (no effort required), it means that you have developed a new habit.

 For more resources on how to create a new habit, I will be sharing them in the next newsletter, you can sign up for it below.

 Also, if you know of somebody who may benefit from this post, make sure to share it with them.